Evolution from DLHE to a centralised survey

 In DLHE, many providers chose to outsource data collection to a third party contractor.
 In this situation, the contractor was responsible for collecting data under contract to the provider, exclusively.
 Decisions about the implementation of the methodology that might conceivably introduce bias could occur as a result of operational decisions by the contractor and provider.
 These effects were not necessarily visible to HESA and in some cases may not have been recognised as significant, as the implementation was dependent on a distributed workforce with varying resources and skills.

 The self-assessment made several recommendations to achieve comprehensive assurance.
 The key recommendation was the need to reconfigure the former DLHE methodology to further enhance quality assurance mechanisms.
 We took this into account when deciding how to develop a model.
 We determined that the majority of necessary methodological improvement could be achieved either through a centralised approach, or through a substantially enhanced audit process.
 An audit process would investigate processes and practices, backed up by an enhanced analytical quality function at HESA and the publication of materials generated through these processes.
-If the collection process is distributed, then this process must necessarily include a substantial sample resurvey.
+If the collection process were distributed, then the audit process would necessarily include a substantial sample resurvey.

 We compared options for delivering the survey either on a centralised basis or continuing with a distributed model.
-The quality assurance self-assessment followed the ONS guidelines, and explains the work that was done to determine the required features of the Graduate Outcomes survey.
-These changes were agreed as the outcome from a major review process, which we also cover in more detail elsewhere.
+The quality assurance self-assessment, which followed the ONS guidelines, explains the work that was done to determine the required features of the Graduate Outcomes survey.
+These features were agreed as the outcome from a major review process, which we also cover in more detail elsewhere.